 In terms of imports, Mexico and Canada are two of the United States' three largest suppliers of agricultural products ($43.3 billion and $37.5 billion, respectively, in 2022).
 Mexico supplied 22 percent of the United States’ imported products, including horticultural products such as fruit, vegetables, and alcoholic beverages.
 Canada is also a source of horticultural products, as well as grains, and meats.
 The European Union is also one of the top three import sources, accounting for $35.8 billion worth of U.S. agricultural imports in 2022, with horticultural products such as wine, spirits, and essential oils accounting for more than 60 percent of that value.
 Brazil and China supplied 3 percent and 2 percent of U.S. imports making them the fourth and fifth largest sources of agricultural imports.
 In total, the top five sources of imports accounted for 64 percent of all U.S. agricultural imports in 2022.

 Continental Africa is also expected to become an increasingly important participant in global trade and an important trading partner with the United States.
 The continent has more than 1.4 billion people and the population is expected to continue growing at some of the fastest rates in the world.
 Projected changes in demographic, income, and food demand patterns in Africa offer potential opportunities for trade.

-ERS economists conduct research and analysis on the economies, agricultural sectors, and policies of U.S. key trading partners.
-ERS also assesses environmental, food safety, and food security challenges confronting countries and regions in an increasingly global agricultural market, as well as the economic opportunities the market provides.
+Because of the importance of these geographies to U.S. agricultural trade, USDA, Economic Research Service (ERS) economists conduct research and analysis on the economies, agricultural sectors, and policies of U.S. key trading partners.
+ERS also assesses environmental, food safety, and food security challenges confronting countries and regions in an increasingly global agricultural market, in addition to researching the economic opportunities the market provides.